UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ---
-title: How to change your service configuration for Managed Monitoring from UKCloud
+title: How to change your service configuration for Managed Monitoring as a Service
-description: Describes how to change monitored items, thresholds, contact information and maintenance window details for your Managed Monitoring from UKCloud service and how to create and edit playbooks
+description: Describes how to change monitored items, thresholds, contact information and maintenance window details for Managed Monitoring as a Service and how to create and edit playbooks
 services: managed-services
 author: plopezcatalan
 reviewer: shighmoor
 lastreviewed: 09/04/2020
-toc_rootlink: Managed Monitoring
+toc_rootlink: Managed IT Operations
-toc_sub1:
+toc_sub1: Managed Monitoring as a Service
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: Change your service configuration
-toc_fullpath: Managed Monitoring/man-monitoring-how-change-config.md
+toc_fullpath: Managed IT Operations/Managed Monitoring as a Service/man-monitoring-how-change-config.md
 toc_mdlink: man-monitoring-how-change-config.md
 ---

-# How to change your service configuration for Managed Monitoring from UKCloud
+# How to change your service configuration for Managed Monitoring as a Service

 ## Overview

-With Managed Monitoring from UKCloud, our Network Operations Centre (NOC) monitors your devices, receiving and reacting to any abnormal events, only escalating those events that genuinely require your attention.
+With Managed Monitoring as a Service, our Network Operations Centre (NOC) monitors your devices, receiving and reacting to any abnormal events, only escalating those events that genuinely require your attention.

 When we first provision the service, we set it up with default thresholds for the devices you've selected to monitor, unless you specified different thresholds in your initial request.
 At any time, you can raise a Service Request to change these thresholds and other service configuration details.

 This article provides information about the default monitoring thresholds and alerting procedures and shows you how to change your service configuration.

-## Managed Monitoring from UKCloud default configuration
+## Managed Monitoring as a Service default configuration

 ### Default monitoring thresholds

-Managed Monitoring thresholds determine when alerts are raised against your monitored devices.
+Managed Monitoring as a Service thresholds determine when alerts are raised against your monitored devices.
 The following table shows the default thresholds used by the service.
 If you want to use different thresholds you can identify these in your initial request or change them later.

 Item                                | Alert type     | Default threshold
 ------------------------------------|----------------|------------------